openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ```

 This technique is often used with an "eyedropper-style" interaction, in which the user selects the target color interactively (by clicking).
-Note that there are more sophisticated ways of measuring "color distance", such as techniques that use other color spaces, that can be more robust to variations in lighting.
-The distance method used here is not particularly good at distinguishing among very dark colors.
+Note that there are more sophisticated ways of measuring "[color distance](http://en.wikipedia.org/wiki/Color_difference)", such as the Delta-E [calculation](http://colormine.org/delta-e-calculator/) in the CIE76 color space, that are much more robust to variations in lighting and also have a stronger basis in human color perception.

 #### Three-Channel (RGB) Images.